GSA/digitalcorps.gsa.gov/_fellows/2022/anthony-barbara.md

 hometown: Pompano Beach, Florida
 university: Keiser University
 region: southeast
-bio_short: Cybersecurity specialist with a private security and criminal justice background.
+bio_short: Cybersecurity specialist with a private security and criminal justice background
 why: I have always felt the desire to return to work in government, and with the dynamics of everything converting to digital, I want to do my part to help improve processes and ensure safeguards for all users.
 fun_fact: Anthony believes in facing one's fears.
 He's been skydiving and diving despite a fear of heights and drowning, and he even got back on a motorcycle after a bad accident.
 tags: ['southeast', '2022','Cybersecurity']